 A patient's initiation of ESRD date is the earliest among the four dates listed below.
-If multiple data sources have the earliest ESRD date, the source is identified by the following priority: (1) Medical Evidence form, (2) CROWNWeb, (3) claims, and (4) transplant.
+If multiple data sources have the earliest ESRD date, the source is identified by the following priority: (1) Medical Evidence 2728 form, (2) CROWNWeb, (3) claims, and (4) transplant.
 Time on ESRD treatment is defined as the length of time from the initiation of ESRD date and the claim start date, as reported on the claim used for the patient-month.

-• The date regular chronic dialysis began from the earliest completed Medical Evidence (CMS 2728) form.
-If this date is missing, the earliest date of these four other dates on the form is used: physician's signature date, date of return to regular dialysis after transplant failure, date dialysis training began, and transplant date.
-If patient does not have a date from the Medical Evidence form, the date regular chronic dialysis began in the CROWNWeb patient table is substituted.

-- Earliest CROWNWeb admit date from any facility, excluding records with discharge reason of Acute. - Earliest evidence of chronic dialysis from Medicare claims.
-This calculation uses any claim with evidence of dialysis (includes a dialysis-related revenue center code).
+- The date regular chronic dialysis began from the earliest completed Medical Evidence (CMS 2728) form; If this date is missing, the earliest date of these four other dates on the form is used to represent this date: physician's signature date, date of return to regular dialysis after transplant failure, date dialysis training began, and transplant date.
+If unable to assign a date from the Medical Evidence form, the date regular chronic dialysis began in the CROWNWeb patient table is substituted. - Earliest CROWNWeb admit date for any facility, excluding admissions with discharge reason of Acute. - Earliest evidence of chronic dialysis from Medicare claims.
+This calculation uses any claim with evidence of dialysis (includes a dialysis-related revenue center code) or an outpatient dialysis facility claim (type of bill 72).
 The date used is the claim's start date from the earliest claim (inpatient or outpatient) where the average number of dialysis-related revenue center codes per day across all claims for the patient for the next 60 days is > 0.2. - Earliest transplant date.
-Note, transplant dates are drawn from IDR.
+Note, transplant dates are drawn from the Integrated Data Repository (IDR).

-If the first ESRD service date was selected from a dialysis claim and there is a 2728 and a CROWNWeb admit that occur within 30 days of each other that are over 90 days after the dialysis claim date, with no transplants in between, then the first ESRD service date is moved to the next closest date, either the 2728 or the CROWNWeb admit, whichever was earlier.
+If the first ESRD service date was selected from a dialysis claim and there is a Medical Evidence 2728 form and a CROWNWeb admit that occur within 30 days of each other that are over 90 days after the dialysis claim date, with no transplants in between, then the first ESRD service date is moved to the next closest date, either the Medical Evidence 2728 form or the CROWNWeb admit, whichever was earlier.

-If first ESRD service date has been set to the 2728 date but there is a CROWNWeb admit with admit reason of "new patient" more than 1 year later, and that date is earlier than any other CROWNWeb admit, transplant, or claim, then the first ESRD service date is changed to the CROWNWeb admit date.
+If first ESRD service date has been set to the Medical Evidence 2728 form date but there is a CROWNWeb admit with admit reason of "new patient" more than one year later, and that date is earlier than any other CROWNWeb admit, transplant, or claim, then the first ESRD service date is changed to the CROWNWeb admit date.